ibm-cloud-docs/containers/cs_cluster_update.md

 ### Updating worker nodes in the console
 {: #worker_up_console}

-After you set up the config map for the first time, you can then update worker nodes by using the {{site.data.keyword.Bluemix_notm}} console.
+After you set up the config map for the first time, you can then update worker nodes by using the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

 Before you begin: